Slipe CLI

 Example:slipe create-module TestModule

-option allows you to specify a specific directory, by default the directory will beModules/{module-name}
+Thedirectoryoption allows you to specify a specific directory, by default the directory will beModules/{module-name}Deleting a module In order to delete a module use the

 Syntax:slipe delete-module {module-name} [-y]

-Remove a module In order to remove a module from your project but not delete the files use the
+Exampleslipe delete-module TestModuleRemove a module In order to remove a module from your project but not delete the files use the

-slipe remove-module
+slipe remove-modulecommand.

 Syntax:slipe remove-module {module-name}

-Example:slipe remove-module TestModule
+Example:slipe remove-module TestModuleExport a module

 Syntax:slipe export-module {module-name} [-directory {directory}] [-zip]

-Example:slipe export-module TestModule -zip
+Example:slipe export-module TestModule -zipImport a module

 Syntax:slipe import-module {filepath / url} [-directory {directory}]